 &lt;sup>7 This question and all subsequent questions in this module are skipped if the respondent does not report a positive probability of receiving Social Security benefits at some time in the future.
-Here and below, the choice among the alternative texts given in brackets is determined by preceding responses.

-&lt;sup>° Here and below, the choice among the alternative texts given in brackets is determined by preceding responses.
+8 Here and below, the choice among the alternative texts given in brackets is determined by preceding responses.

 Underlined phrases are linked to a definition screen.